indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

 * It is now possible to add code signatures to Mach-O binaries that don't have an existing signature.
 Previously, it was only possible to sign binaries that had an existing signature.
+* The :py:class:`starlark_tugger.FileContent` Starlark type can now be constructed from filesystem paths or string content via :py:meth:`starlark_tugger.FileContent.__init__`.
+The type also exposes mutable attributes :py:attr:`starlark_tugger.FileContent.executable` and :py:attr:`starlark_tugger.FileContent.filename` to view and change instance state.

 .. _version_0_14_1: